simonw/help-scraper/README.md

 Record a history of `--help` for various commands

+See [Help scraping: track changes to CLI tools by recording their --help using Git](https://simonwillison.net/2022/Feb/2/help-scraping/) for the background of this project.

 This repository installs tools and records the output of their `--help` commands, to track changes made to them over time.

 - [flyctl/](flyctl/) - the [flyctl](https://github.com/superfly/flyctl/) management tool by [Fly.io](https://fly.io/)